traitecoevo/dockertest/README.md

 ## Configuration

-Dependnecies are added via a [yaml](https://yaml.org) file saved at `root/docker/dockertest.yml.
+Dependencies are added via a [yaml](https://yaml.org) file saved at `root/docker/dockertest.yml.
 See [here](https://github.com/dfalster/baad/blob/master/docker/dockertest.yml) for a worked example.
 These must be specified *before* you build your container.

 ### Base image